dotdeas/phpsr/README.md

   -e    enddate (yyyy-mm-dd)
   -m    subtract months from current date
 ```

+## Note
+This script is intended to be used in countries that uses the ISO 216 paper size standard.
+Reports are based on A3/A4 paper size.
+Letter, executive and legal papers size will be listed as other.

 ## Contact me
 If you found a bug, got a great idea or just want to say hello.
 Send me a email on andreas@dotdeas.se